AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

     >[!NOTE]
     >
     > * Docker for Mac whitelists a few folders (and their subfolders)
     > for bind mounting.
-Explicitly configure mounting a folder
+Explicitly mount folders containing local AEM Author instances.
-    > outside these well known defaults.
+    >
     > * Docker Desktop for Windows supports two backends, Hyper-V
     > (legacy) and WSL2 (modern).
 File sharing is automatically
     > managed by Docker when using WSL2 (modern).
 You have to
     > explicitly configure file sharing while using  Hyper-V (legacy).

 1. Create a folder, say aem-sdk, in parallel to your author and publish instances.
-For example /opt/aem-sdk.
+For example C:\aem-sdk.

 1. Extract the `aem-forms-addon-<version>.zip\aem-forms-addon-native-<version>.zip` file.

    ![extracted aem forms add on native](assets/microservice-docker.png)

 1. Create an environment variable AEM_HOME and point to local AEM Author installation.
-For example opt/aem/author.
+For example C:\aem\author\.

 1. Open sdk.bat or sdk.sh for editing.
 Set the AEM_HOME to point to local AEM Author installation.
-For example opt/aem/author.
+For example C:\aem\author\.

 1. Open command prompt and navigate to the `aem-forms-addon-native-<version>` folder.

 1. Run the following command to start the SDK:

     * (on Microsoft Windows) sdk.bat start
     * (on Linux or Apple Mac OS) sdk.sh start

     ![start-sdk-command](assets/start-sdk.png)